wireapp/wire-server-deploy/helm/README.md

 The respective Kubernetes objects are defined in Helm charts.
 This allows to template and transfer them.
-The charts themselves are defined in [wire-server](https://github.com/wireapp/wire-server/tree/master/charts) and uploaded two the [release](https://s3-eu-west-1.amazonaws.com/public.wire.com/charts) or [develop](https://s3-eu-west-1.amazonaws.com/public.wire.com/charts-develop) Helm repositories.
+The charts themselves are defined in [wire-server](https://github.com/wireapp/wire-server/tree/master/charts) and uploaded to the [release](https://s3-eu-west-1.amazonaws.com/public.wire.com/charts) or [develop](https://s3-eu-west-1.amazonaws.com/public.wire.com/charts-develop) Helm repositories.

 To describe a deployment in a declarative fashion a tool called [*Helmfile*](https://github.com/roboll/helmfile) is